You’d be forgiven if you hadn’t heard of the streaming service, Mixer, until a few weeks ago.

 Clearly, Mixer tried to fast-forward through necessary steps, skipping straight to getting one over on its competitors.
 But it failed in a fundamental element; nurturing the gradual but natural growth of an online community.

-Part of the reason the likes of Twitch and YouTube have so been successful is they provide the tools for it to build itself over time.
+Part of why Twitch and YouTube are so successful is rather than force things, they provide the tools for it to build itself over time.

-Back when it was called Justin.tv, Twitch was started by four US college students who had the idea to broadcast their lives from their bedrooms via webcam.
+Back when it was called Justin.tv, Twitch was started by four US college students who had wanted to broadcast their lives from their bedrooms via webcam.
 Cut to 2019 and the company is valued at around $3.8 billion.
 Patience is key.

 Ironically, Mixer had always purported to be about creating the most interactive platform possible.
 The partnership with Discord was a shrewd move, integrating the site’s functionality through bots.